Make the most of your valuable allowances, reliefs and exemptions

 Government’s bid to ensure ‘pension age equalisation’

 On 3 October, campaigners lost a significant legal battle against the Government’s handling of the rise in women’s State Pension age.
 Up until 2010, women received their State Pensions at the age of 60, but that has been increasing since then.

 Even though the Individual Savings Account (ISA) deadline may be a number of months away, and despite the tax year date remaining the same year in year out, somehow it always creeps up on us.
 A tax year runs from 6 April one year to 5 April the next.

-How much should you try to save to have a comfortable retirement?
+How much will you need to save to afford a comfortable retirement?

 Simpson Bowers Wealth Management Limited is an appointed representative of In Partnership the trading name of The On-Line Partnership Limited which is authorised and regulated by the Financial Conduct Authority.
 This internet site is directed to UK residents only.
 You are responsible for satisfying yourself that under the laws of your home jurisdiction you may lawfully access this internet site.
 The Financial Conduct Authority does not regulate all of the services we offer and provide.
 Any tax reliefs referred to are those currently applying and are liable to change.
 Their value depends upon the individual circumstances of the investor.